immunogenomics/cdr3-QTL/code/README.md

-# code used in this project
+This explans the code used in the multivariate multiple linear regression model.